intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/README.md

 # Trusted Cluster Serving with occlum

-Please pay attention to IP and path etc., they should be changed to your own server IP/path.
+Please pay attention to IP and path etc..
+They should be changed to your own server IP/path.

 ## How To Build

-Before run the following command, please modify the pathes in the `build-docker-image.sh` file at first.
+Before running the following command, please modify the paths in `build-docker-image.sh` first.
 Then build docker image by running this command:

 ```bash
 ./build-docker-image.sh